ddormer/valheim-serverside/README.md

 Run world and monster simulations on a **dedicated server**.

+Tested for verion: 0.148.6

 ### Caveats

 - This mod dramatically increases server resource usage and may lead to a poor gameplay experience.
+- Likely to break future game patches, please consider disabling this mod anytime a new game patch is released.
 - Only runs on dedicated servers.
 - This mod does not prevent cheating or any kind of client manipulation.